 - Modern décor is a cut above, with fun quirky touches (we loved the traditional festival wooden lights)

-- A personalised information pack by owner Caroline, full of her favourite things to do in the region; she also owns the beautiful Masseria Alchimia, if you'd prefer a more rural stay
+- A personalised map by owner Caroline, which pinpoints her favourite sights; she also owns the beautiful Masseria Alchimia, if you'd prefer a more rural stay

 - Although the apartment can technically fit 2-3, the open-plan layout is best suited to a couple